flutter/website/src/content/app-architecture/case-study/data-layer.md

 ### Result objects

 In this app, methods on service classes return `Result` objects.
-`Result` is a utility class that adds type safety to API calls, making it easier to handle errors.
+`Result` is a utility class that wraps asynchronous calls,
+making it easier to handle errors.
 Encoding asynchronous responses in this way makes it easy to write helper functions for a number of different cases,